 Location: Poole High School, Wimborne Road, Poole, BH15 2BW

 Each band will enter under its recognized National grading and play an own choice test piece, a march or 2 verses of a hymn tune, suitable to its National grading.
 A band may decide to play a test piece of a higher National grading, however they will be judged in the Section that they are Nationally graded, not the Section of the selected test piece.

-The bands will pre-draw (24th September 2016 at the General Meeting) and play continually one after another (perhaps with a short comfort break for the Adjudicator).
+The bands playing position will be pre-drawn and will play continually one after another (perhaps with a short comfort break for the Adjudicator).
 This means that there is a strong possibility of bands being followed / preceded by a band in a different National grading section.
 Please keep the test piece to a maximum of 16 minutes per band.

 The ‘Wessex Band of the Year’ will be the overall winner of the competition; however this is not dependent on the section they are graded in.
 There will be prizes for each individual band as section winners and a special award for the best march played throughout the day.
 This format does give the opportunity for lower section bands to take the ‘scalps’ of higher graded bands, making for an interesting and competitive days music making.

 Each band must furnish a score of their Test-piece and March (Should they so wish) for the adjudicator.
 Unapproved photocopies of published scores will not be accepted and disqualification will occur if this is contravened.
-Copies of unmarked scores are to be sent to Lesley Knapton by 20th October 2015.
+Copies of unmarked scores are to be sent to Steve Chislett by 20th October 2019.

 - The adjudicators decision will be final - no appeals will be allowed

 - It is hoped to provide some percussion although this is not guaranteed this year.
 Bands will be notified at a later date, what if any percussion will be provided.

 - All bands shall be members of the association and will not be allowed to compete unless the £25 association fee has been paid with the entry form.